jssteinberg/termcwd/README.md

 # termcwd

-Termcwd is a tiny package/plugin for Neovim and Vim to quickly toggle/focus your (Neo)vim terminals.
+Termcwd is a tiny package/plugin for Neovim and Vim providing a simple wrapper for the native terminal to quickly toggle/focus your (Neo)vim terminals.

-Install Termcwd and define your preferred mappings (in vimscript).
+Install Termcwd and define your preferred mappings (see below for Lua).

 ```vim
 nnoremap <silent> <leader><cr> <cmd>call termcwd#splitGet()<cr>